Join us August 11th-21st, 2022 for our annual

 Olivia Miller-Peterson

-Olivia has been studying and working within the sustainability and Permaculture field for 10 years.
-She earned a degree in Environment, Economics, Development and Sustainability and during her studies contributed to thesis work on deforestation, climate change policy, and the Permaculture movement.
-After completing her PDC in Athens, Ohio, Olivia and Erik moved off-grid and began designing Fern Hollow Farm, their own 10-acre Permaculture oasis.
+Olivia is a designer, fourth-generation farmer, mother, artist, and healer.
+She has been studying and working within the sustainability and Permaculture movement for 14 years.
+She earned a degree in Environment, Economics, Development, and Sustainability and during her studies contributed to thesis work on deforestation, climate change policy, and the Permaculture movement.
+After completing her PDC in Athens, Ohio, Olivia and Erik moved off-grid and began designing and building Fern Hollow Farm, their 10-acre Permaculture oasis, which they have been stewarding for the past decade and have welcomed over 2,000 community members and visitors from across the country for on-site programming.

 Erik Peterson